danielgottt/CyberBodega/getting_started.md

 ### Virtualization technology
-- [Oracle VM VirtualBox](https://www.virtualbox.org/) - Oracle VM VirtualBox is a free and open-source hosted hypervisor ⭐
+- [Oracle VM VirtualBox](https://www.virtualbox.org/) - Oracle VM VirtualBox is a free and open-source hosted hypervisor⭐
-- [VMware Workstation 15](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) - VMware Workstation is a hosted hypervisor that runs on x64 versions of Windows and Linux operating systems ⭐
+- [VMware Workstation 15](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) - VMware Workstation is a hosted hypervisor that runs on x64 versions of Windows and Linux operating systems⭐
 - [VMware Fusion](https://www.vmware.com/products/fusion/fusion-evaluation.html) - VMware Fusion is a software hypervisor developed by VMware for Macintosh computers.
 - [VMWare ESXi](https://www.vmware.com/products/esxi-and-esx.html) - VMware ESXi is an enterprise-class, type-1 hypervisor developed by VMware for deploying and serving virtual computers.
 - [Docker](https://www.docker.com/products/docker-desktop) - Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers